francoisromain/postcss-button/README.md

 * * *

-This plugin outputs a lot of css repetitive code necessary to create clean buttons.
-It also uses `box-shadow` to create borders which respect the vertical rythm.
+This plugin outputs a lot of the repetitive css code necessary to create clean buttons.
+It also uses `box-shadow` to create borders which does not break the vertical rhythm.

 * * *